zhf3564859793/CRG/README.md

    This notebook measures the correlation using cosine similarity with RXNFP fingerprints.

 - `ROC_AUC curve.ipynb`:
-We further assess the predictive capability of these similarity metrics by constructing **Receiver Operating Characteristic (ROC) curves**.
-In this analysis:
+#### Analysis Details:
--- Each similarity score is treated as a predictor for classifying reaction reactivity.
+   - Each similarity score is treated as a predictor for classifying reaction reactivity.
    - The **Area Under the ROC Curve (AUC)** is computed to quantify the classification performance, with higher AUC values indicating stronger predictive power.
    - This analysis serves as a measure to evaluate how well the similarity metrics can discriminate between reactive and non-reactive cases.